 What Happens

 Symptoms of strep throat most often start within 2 to 5 days after you come in contact with someone who has a strep infection.
-Strep throat most often goes away in 3 to 7 days with or without antibiotic treatment.
+Strep throat most often starts to get better in 3 to 7 days with or without antibiotic treatment.

-If strep throat isn't treated with antibiotics, you can still spread the infection for 2 to 3 weeks even if your symptoms go away.
+If strep throat isn't treated with antibiotics, you can still spread the infection for a few weeks even if your symptoms go away.
 If you start antibiotics, within 24 hours you are much less likely to spread the infection.
 With antibiotics, you also are less likely to get other problems from the strep infection.

 Can strep throat cause other health problems?

 Problems (complications) from strep throat are rare.
 But they can occur, especially if your throat infection isn't treated with antibiotics.
 Problems can occur when the strep infection spreads to other parts of the body.
 This can cause other infections, such as an ear or sinus infection or an abscess near the tonsils (peritonsillar abscess).
-Problems can also cause your immune system to attack itself.
-This can cause serious conditions such as rheumatic fever.
+Problems can also cause your immune system to attack your own body.
+This can cause serious conditions such as rheumatic fever and kidney problems.

-Treating strep throat can greatly reduce your risk for rheumatic fever and problems related to this fever.
+Treating strep throat can greatly reduce your risk for rheumatic fever and other problems.
 It's not clear whether treating the strep infection with antibiotics lowers your risk for inflammation of the kidneys (acute glomerulonephritis).

 When to Call a Doctor